wp-plugins/kraken-image-optimizer/readme.txt

 == Changelog ==

+= 1.0.5.3 =
+* Fixed broken spinner by updating the URL to our new CDN.
+* Added link to WP-CLI tools to readme.

 = 1.0.5.2 =
 * Removed hack which allows uploading of filenames with non-Latin alphabet, since Kraken API now supports it.